Sigurdur Thordarson: FBI connection

 In August 2011, Thordarson contacted the United States Embassy in Reykjavik and claimed he had information about an ongoing criminal investigation in the United States, and requested a meeting.
 Thordarson was then summoned to the embassy, where he gave diplomatic staff official documents showing that he was who he claimed to be.
 Thordarson said he was motivated by a fear of the US judicial system and disagreement over how WikiLeaks acquired information.
 He also said he gave them 1 TB of data, but "they didn’t know about the extra 2TB" and that he refused to wear a wire to record Assange.

 The day after the meeting with the embassy official the FBI sent a private jet with eight federal agents and a prosecutor to question Thordarson.
-The FBI gave Icelandic authorities notice that they were questioning Thordarson in relation to an co-investigation that Anonymous and LulzSec were about to infiltrate Icelandic government systems.
+The FBI gave Icelandic authorities notice that they were questioning Thordarson in relation to a co-investigation that Anonymous and LulzSec were about to infiltrate Icelandic government systems.
 After the authorities found out Thordarson was also being questioned about WikiLeaks, the FBI was asked to leave Iceland.
 The FBI left the country a few days later.
 Thordarson went with them to Denmark where questioning continued.

 Thordarson was subsequently returned to Iceland.
 In 2012, he met with the federal agents on multiple occasions, and was flown to Copenhagen where Thordarson was provided a room in a luxury hotel.
 Thordarson was allowed to return to Iceland after every meeting.
 Thordarson met with the FBI again in Washington D.C. and spent a couple of days with them there.
 The final meeting that Thordarson said took place with the FBI was during a course Thordarson was enrolled in at Aarhus in Denmark, teaching IT Security.
 Thordarson met with the agents there and handed over several hard drives he had copied from Assange and core WikiLeaks members.